mrwigster/simpul/README.md

 ## By @MrWigster (alex-wigmore.co.uk) / @trulycode

-A pretty simple and very effective combitination of a boilerplate and framework.
-It's by default got the header/footer/menu includes that 99% of most websites will utilise as well as some basic styling.
+A pretty simple and very effective combination of a boilerplate and framework.
+By default it has the header/footer/menu includes that 99% of most websites will utilise as well as some basic styling to help you get your project/site/app off the ground very quickly.

 Grid system is based upon the @GetSkeleton layout, adapted into a SASS framework.